Tutorial: WordPress: Photo Galleries

 In this tutorial, we’ll explain how the WordPress Media Library and galleries work.
 We’ll explain how to set up and use the Nextgen Gallery plugin to improve photo management.
 And we’ll explore how to integrate some plugins that use Nextgen Gallery to create sophisticated slideshows and galleries that can be rated or contributed to by users.

-Download the project files to get started.
+Download the project files

 Add metadata to your photos

 Metadata is important information, including title, description, copyright and more that can be read by WordPress and other software and platforms.
 Entering this information will allow you to search for photos with detailed information directly in WordPress.

 This can be done in Photoshop but if you plan to work with a lot of photos, consider investing in some good batch processing software like Photo Mechanic

 .
 This should be one of the final steps in your photo workflow.

 Metadata also makes it much easier to search photos from your desktop more efficiently.
 If you use a Mac, Spotlight